pvmm/hitbasic/docs/Select Case.md

 @SelectEnd
 ```

-If there is no case else clause, the last condition test goes to @SelectEnd.
+If there is no _Case Else_ clause, the last condition test goes to @SelectEnd.

 ## Expression lists